Writing JSON

 1. Start FME Workbench and Generate Workspace

 Start FME Workbench and click Generate Workspace.
 For Reader Format, select Microsoft Excel.
-The dataset is PublicArt.xlsx, which can be downloaded from the Files section of this article.
+The dataset is PublicArt.xlsx, available for download from the Files section of this article.

 Click the Parameters button to preview the Excel data.
-You’ll see the Excel Workbook is comprised of six sheets, each of which represents a neighborhood in Vancouver.
+You’ll see that the Excel Workbook comprises six sheets, each representing a neighborhood in Vancouver.

 sheets-to-read.png